-“Yes well I understand.
+“Yes I understand.
 I’m disappointed in this facility for taking such a huge risk, but well its no use now.
 Its not like you change the past.
 You really can’t.
 I know that better than anyone.”
 The Doctor said.

 “Well whatever the reason, at first when they created our universe the scientists only observed.
 Time ran differently in our reality.
 Millions of years in our universe would only be a few months here.
 According to the legends, they wanted to help, when they saw how much we suffered, but they always felt it would stunt our development if they did.
-They were worried that they couldn’t handle the truth that we were just an experiment.”
+They were worried that we couldn’t handle the truth, that we were just an experiment.”

-“Eventually however” Excelios continued “several races across our universe reached a technological level where our creators thought that they could handle the truth.
+“Eventually however” Exelicos continued “several races across our universe reached a technological level where our creators thought that they could handle the truth.
 For years our creators shared secrets with these chosen races as we came to refer to them.
 Collectively the chosen people built a massive Federation, and would help to elevate other races across the universe.
 Our people were among those species.
-At first the chosen races treated us apparent lesser beings with kindness, but as time went on, well they started to exploit us, under the justification that we were apparently created to serve them.”
+At first the chosen races treated us apparent lesser beings with kindness, but as time went on, well, they started to exploit us, under the justification that we were apparently created to serve them.”